claudiomarpda/FileAnalytics/README.md

 ### Classes
 * FileAnalyticsApp: starts the app with the parameterized configuration
-* DirectoryMonitor: abstraction of a monitor in case of non-local directory
+* DirectoryMonitor: abstraction of a monitor in case of new monitors like non-local directory
 * LocalDirectoryMonitor: watches registered directory for file created changes
 * FileParser: selects the parsing strategy
 * FileParseStrategy: parser abstraction